je-so/iqueue/README.md

 ## Client Server Example

-Only a pointer to the message is transfered.
-The message itself is not copied.
+The client sends an *echomsg_t* and waits until it has been processed.
 The server responds to the client request with an error code and signals the client if the message has been processed.
-Two implemented types *iqmsg_t* and *iqsignal_t* support the notification of a client whenever a message has been processed.
+The helper type *iqsignal_t* supports the notification of a client whenever a message has been processed.

 ```C
 #include "iqueue.h"